Coronavirus cases rise by record 1,698 in state; death toll up 49

 Two Latin American nations, Brazil and Mexico, have had skyrocketing deaths and cases.

-Mexico reported 708 additional deaths, compared with 596 Tuesday, as well as 4,883 cases Wednesday night.
-The nation's deaths have risen from 8,597 to 15,357 in two weeks into seventh place.
+Mexico reported 587 additional deaths late Thursday, compared with 708 Wednesday, as well as 4,790 cases.
+The nation's deaths have risen from 9,044 to 15,944 in two weeks into seventh place.

-The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Belgium, Germany -- reported a total of 363 deaths after 513 Tuesday.
-But 245 of them were in United Kingdom after 286.
-Others were No. 4 Italy with 71, No. 5 France with 23, No. 6 Spain with 0, No. 8 Belgium with 10 and No. 9 Germany with 13.
+The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Belgium, Germany – reported a total of 245 deaths after 363 Wednesday.
+They were Britain with 151, No. 4 Italy with 53, No. 5 France with 27, No. 6 Spain with 0, No. 8 Belgium with 7 and No. 9 Germany with 7.

 The daily rate was as high as 1,494 in France, 1,172 in Britain, 919 in Italy, 961 in Spain.
 Italy was the epicenter of the world at one time.

-The Asian nation reported 388 deaths, which was the fourth-most in the world Wednesday.
-Cases rose 12,375 -- the third highest globally and sixth overall.

-Russia reported 6,358 cases compared with 8,595 the day before for third place.
-Also, it reported 216 additional deaths in 13th.

-Sweden, which has been doing "herd immunity," reported 78 more deaths with 4,795 for 16th place as well as 198 new cases after 1,056 Friday.
-Neighboring Norway reported 0 deaths to stay at 239 as well as 18 more cases.
+Sweden, which has been doing "herd immunity," reported 19 more deaths with 4,814 for 16th place as well as 196 new cases after 1,056 Friday.
+Neighboring Norway reported 3 deaths to rise to 242 as well as 14 more cases.

 Scripps Only Content 2020